 A year later, we took up scuba diving and became rescue divers.
 It was another year later that we went to Central America to pursue our Dive Masters.

 We took white water kayaking lessons on the Ottawa River, we learned how to lead climb outdoors and how to set up our own top rope routes so that we could go out anytime we like and rappell or climb by ourselves.

 Life Can be Fulfilling No Matter Where You Are.

 We learned that we could live a fulfilling life no matter where we were.
 Adventure became our way of life and whether at home or abroad, we always tried something new.
 We used to always say, “I'd like to try that someday.”
-Now we say, “Let’s do that next week!”